MARI EDER, Author, Expert in Public Relations and Strategic Communication

 WAR ROOM Releases by Mari Eder:

-Dr. Frank L. Jones holds the General George C. Marshall Chair of Military Studies.
-A retired career member of the Senior Executive Service, he served in several high-level positions in the Office of the Under Secretary of Defense for Policy, including Deputy Assistant Secretary of Defense for Special Operations Policy and Support, and Principal Director for Peacekeeping and Humanitarian Assistance.
-The latter position entailed the development and implementation of peacekeeping and humanitarian assistance policy and operational support in various geographic regions, including Africa.
+Dr. Frank L. Jones is a retired career member of the Senior Executive Service who served in several high-level positions in the Office of the Under Secretary of Defense for Policy, including Deputy Assistant Secretary of Defense for Special Operations Policy and Support.
+From 2007 to 2022, he was professor of security studies in the U.S. Army War College’s Department of National Security and Strategy.
+He is the author of Blowtorch: Robert Komer, Vietnam, and American Cold War Strategy, and Sam Nunn: Statesman of the Nuclear Age as well as numerous articles and book chapters.
 He received his Ph.D. from the School of Government and International Relations, Griffith University, Queensland, Australia.

 WAR ROOM Releases by Frank Jones: